What are your prospects looking for when searching for a senior living community? What’s most important to them?

-Notice that lifelong learning showed up in the top spot.
-Lifelong learning is one of the fastest growing consumer trends in senior living, as potential residents are passionate about keeping their minds sharp and expanding their horizons, regardless of age.
-As Henry Ford said, “anyone who stops learning is old, whether at 20 or 80.
-Anyone who keeps learning stays young.”
+Lifelong learning is another one of the fastest-growing consumer trends in senior living, as potential residents are passionate about keeping their minds sharp and expanding their horizons, regardless of age.

 Potential topics on programming and activities to address in your inbound marketing content:

 - What does a typical day in a senior living community look like?

 - What activities are available to do on a daily basis?

 - Can residents suggest ideas for activities?

 - How can a new resident get involved?